DeNederlandscheBank/data-patterns/README.rst

                               'parameters': {"min_confidence": 0.5,
                                              "min_support"   : 2}})

-The name of the pattern is shown in the output.
-It is not necessary to include a name.

 The result is a DataFrame with the patterns that were found.
 The first part of the DataFrame now contains

 +----+--------------+------------+--------------+------------+--------+-----------+----------+